 - Be under the sole control of signer

 - Detect changes to the document or data after the application of the electronic signature

-The Qualified electronic signature
+The Qualified Electronic Signature

 The Qualified electronic signature is the legal equivalent to a handwritten ink signature.

-The extra security of a Qualified electronic signature can also create friction in the transaction.
+The extra security of a Qualified Electronic Signature can also create friction in the transaction.
 Your signers are required to procure a signer-held digital ID and meet face to face.
 These extra steps create a longer signing process and ultimately increase the overall cost beyond what other e-signatures might require.

 OneSpan Sign meets the requirements to use a third party digital certificate as an electronic signature, but we do not issue these certificates to users ourselves.
 Instead, we can assist clients in finding a trusted partner to issue digital certificates.

-The term, Qualified electronic signature, is based on the EU regulation known as eIDAS, but it is similar to many other laws around the world that require a certificate issued by an accredited organization.
+The term, Qualified Electronic Signature, is based on the EU regulation known as eIDAS, but it is similar to many other laws around the world that require a certificate issued by an accredited organization.

-Get Started with OneSpan Sign Electronic Signatures
+Sign Documents Out of the Box with OneSpan Sign Electronic Signatures

 Securely send and e-sign documents ‘out of the box’ or fully integrate electronic signature with your applications or core systems.